kitnato/neverquest/source/data/manual.md

 #### Blight

-Blight may be inflicted by a monster if it successfully [poisons](#poison) the character while they are poisoned already, during which maximum [stamina](#stamina) is reduced by a certain percentage.
+Blight can be inflicted by a monster while you are poisoned already, during which maximum [stamina](#stamina) is reduced by a certain percentage.
 The magnitude of the stamina reduction and chance of inflicting blight is proportional to the wilderness stage in which the monster resides.

 Monsters won't exhibit blight until later [wilderness](#wilderness) stages.